-- 79 We envisage that the Economic Equilibrium Test and the principal purpose test will be carried out at the same time as our wider consideration of a track access application.
+- 72 We envisage that the Economic Equilibrium Test and the principal purpose test will be carried out at the same time as our wider consideration of a track access application.
 The results of these tests will be included in our decision letter on the track access application in question.
-This will be sent to all relevant parties and published on the decisions page of our website. - 80 Where the new service fails the Economic Equilibrium Test, as part of the decision letter we will make a direction and, if appropriate, suggest possible changes to the service, such as modification of frequencies, paths, intermediate stops which would lead to the service passing the Test.
+This will be sent to all relevant parties and published on the decisions page of our website. - 73 Where the new service fails the Economic Equilibrium Test, as part of the decision letter we will make a direction and, if appropriate, suggest possible changes to the service, such as modification of frequencies, paths, intermediate stops which would lead to the service passing the Test.
 We may also include recommendations to the competent authorities concerning other changes not related to the new service that would ensure that the conditions for granting the right of access are met.

-Information requirements evidence from international passenger operator and other relevant parties
+Information requirements evidence from international passenger operator and other relevant parties annannanna Annannanna

-- 81 The entity requesting the Economic Equilibrium Test shall provide the information listed under paragraph 83 with its request.
+74 The entity requesting the Economic Equilibrium Test shall provide the information listed under paragraph 76 with its request.
 We may request further information from the competent authority, PSC operator, applicant and infrastructure manager necessary to undertake the Economic Equilibrium Test.
-Typical examples of the information required are detailed below. - 82 All information requested should be provided in electronic format.
+Typical examples of the information required are detailed below.